nldoc/nlrx_usecase/5_Documentation/nldoc.md

 ## reproduce-wolves
 #### Description {-}
-Under a defined probability, a wolf may hatch a new offspring and looses 50% of its energy.
+Under a defined probability, a wolf may hatch a new offspring and loses 50% of its energy.
 ```

 to reproduce-wolves  ; wolf procedure